Nikoleta-v3/blog/_posts/2018-06-03-resultant-theory.md

 [0,  1, -3, 2]])
 {% endhighlight %}

-By calculating the determinant of the Sylvester's resultant we know that the system has a common root.
+By calculating the determinant of Sylvester's resultant we know that the system has a common root.
 That is because the determinant is equal to 0.
 The common root is for \\(x=2\\) which is trivial if we were to factorise
 \\(f\\) and \\(g\\).